Top 50 AI Funded Startups June 2026 | Complete Rankings

 $165M total • $2.0B valuation • Series A

-AI marketing content creation with 120K+ customers and agency partnerships
+AI marketing content creation with 120K+ customers and agency partnerships.
+Navigating competitive pressure from Claude and GPT-integrated marketing platforms.

 Luma AI